indigo-astronomy/indigo/indigo_drivers/agent_guider/README.md

 * **Delay time** - Delay between correction cycles cycles in seconds.
 Use 0 unless this delay is really necessary.

 * **Calibration step** - Guider pulse length in seconds used during calibration process.
-Use 1 second for start.
-If the drift is too much the value should be decreased.
+Use 0.2 second for start.
+If the drift is too much or not enough the value is decreased or increased automatically.

-* **Max clear backlash steps** - TBD
+* **Max clear backlash steps** - A max number of steps to clear backlash (failes, if **Min clear backlash drift** is not achieved) during pre-calibration phase of calibration process.

-* **Min clear backlash drift** - TBD
+* **Min clear backlash drift** - A min drift to achieve with **Max clear backlash steps** during pre-calibration phase of calibration process.

 * **Max calibration steps** - Maximum number of pulses to reach **Min calibration drift** during calibration process.
 Value between 15-25 should work in most of the cases.

 * **Min calibration drift** - Minimum drift in pixels in each direction while calibrating.
-Value between 15-25 pixels would be fine in most of the cases.
+Value between 10-25 pixels would be fine in most of the cases.

 * **Angle** - Camera rotation angle in degrees.
 Auto set during calibration.